M.2 SSD Performance | How to Run M.2 SSD Performance Test [2024 Newest]- Qiling

 select a drive

 Step 3.
-Once everything is configured, click "Start" to begin the disk test.
-Then, you can see the Sequential read speed, I/O, and Delay data.
+Once everything is configured, click "Start" to begin the disk test, and then view the Sequential read speed, I/O, and Delay data.

-Qiling Disk Master is the powerful full-featured software that can also check hard drive health and fix bad sectors.
-If you meet any disk or partition errors, you can restort to this tool.
+Qiling Disk Master is a powerful tool that can check hard drive health, fix bad sectors, and resolve disk or partition errors, making it a reliable solution for restoring your disk to a healthy state.

 Run M.2 SSD Performance Test via Task Manager

-If you don't want to use a third-party tool, Windows provides a built-in tool - Task Manager, to help you test the performance of your SSD.
-However, Task Manager can only detect the read and write speed of the SSD.
-If you want detailed data, you still need to turn to Qiling Disk Master.
-Follow these steps to check M.2 SSD status:
+If you don't want to use a third-party tool, you can use Windows' built-in Task Manager to test your SSD's performance.
+However, Task Manager can only detect the read and write speed of the SSD, and won't provide detailed data.
+If you need more information, you'll still need to use a tool like Qiling Disk Master.
+To check your M.2 SSD status, you can follow these steps.

 task manager